 Additionally, this technique addresses the soft tissues around your growing baby, reducing the effects of intrauterine constraint.
 This can give your baby the room it needs to properly position itself.

-This technique does not guarantee your breech baby will turn (and neither do the others) but you can find to numerous case studies of successful outcomes using Webster technique and chiropractic care during pregnancy.
+This technique does not guarantee your breech baby will turn (and neither do the others) but you can find numerous case studies of successful outcomes using Webster technique and chiropractic care during pregnancy.